9 Intro to Linux Administration

 is a rare failure of bash to provide standalone commands for anything you need to do. tar

-is used to both create and unpack (extract) archive files.
-Telling it which one requires the use of several flags.
+is used to create and unpack (extract) archive files.
+Telling it which one requires several flags.
 You’ll basically never use tar

-without a bunch of flags and the incantation is hard to remember.
+without a bunch of flags, and the incantation is hard to remember.
 I google it every time I use it.
-The flags you’ll use most often are in the cheatsheet in the appendix.
+The flags you’ll most often use are in the cheat sheet in Appendix D.

 You can move files to or from a server with the scp